Toeysamm/homework/README.md

 Round 4 | np.random.seed(4321)  tf.random.set_seed(8765) | 82 | 0.225 | 0.499 | 0.7991
 Round 5 | np.random.seed(1324)  tf.random.set_seed(5769) | 131 | 0.158 | 0.422 | 0.8083

+## Discussion :
+ 1. Assumptions, this project is a comparison of the model between Traditional ML Model and MLP Model.
+This project is a Churn model by Binary Classification.
+Therefore, we considers that using MLP Model will be a better model than ML Model, the accuracy score will be more and the running time should be more because the model is larger and more complex than ML Model.
+But after running these model, we found that accuracy score of the traditional ML better than MLP, while using more time than others except Decision Tree.
+ 2. Imbalance Data: we use resampling helps to balance the data.
+After resampling and running the model, it will increase the accuracy of ML Model but slightly decrease in MLP Model.

 :bellhop_bell: | Time | Accuracy
 ------------ | ------------- | -------------
 MLP | 0.147±0.077 | 0.8003